Architecture overview¶

 Cross-cutting¶

-- Provisioning logs - every long-running operation streams structured progress (
+- Provisioning logs - every long-running operation streams structured progress as NDJSON.
+The Platform persists every line into a per-env / per-pool audit trail you can stream via

 Where to read more¶

-- Images and pools - 2-stage image system + pool model + autoscaler
+- Images and pools - VM image cache + pool model + autoscaler

 - Anonymisation - anonymise-in-place for GDPR / APP, why and how